Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 1. Players may step off the base when the ball crosses home plate.

 2. Stealing of any base is allowed only after the ball crosses the plate or on a passed ball.
-If a player leaves the base early, it will be a dead ball and the runner will be sent back to the base.
+If a player leaves the base early, it will be a delayed dead ball and the infracting runner will return to their base unless the infracted runner is out on the play and all other runners return to their original base.

 1. Players may step off the base when the ball crosses home plate.

-2. Stealing is allowed only after the ball crosses the plate or on a passed ball.
-If a player leaves the base early, it will be a dead ball and the runner will be sent back to the base.
+2. Stealing of any base is allowed only after the ball crosses the plate or on a passed ball.
+If a player leaves the base early, it will be a delayed dead ball and the infracting runner will return to their base unless the infracted runner is out on the play and all other runners return to their original base.

-4. Infield Fly Rule is not in effect.
+8. Infield fly rule is not in effect.

 14U Division